Higher Pursuits offers two trip options on the Duck River

 - Ends: Leftwich Bridge on Sowell Mill Pike

-- Accessibility: The access to Carpenter Bridge was recently rebuilt by the Tennessee Scenic River Association and is now a set of about 20 wooden steps that take you to the river.
+- Accessibility: The Tennessee Scenic Rivers Association rebuilt the steps at Carpenter Bridge several years ago.
+It is now a set of about 20 wooden steps that take you to the river.
 These steps can be a challenge if you have limited mobility.
 The ending is very accessible and well maintained.

 Features: This section of the river has a rich history.
 Along the banks of the river you can still see old mill sites.
 This remote section of the Duck River is largely uninterrupted by roads or houses.
 Some groups are fortunate enough to see a bald eagle that frequents this section.
 This section of the river is very generally slower then the Cheeks Bend Section and requires more paddling.
 This section does not have good landmarks as you paddle.
 Your key feature is an old bridge at the end of trip.